 A colectivo is (usually) a van that will take up to 10 people.
 They don't leave at any specific time, but you will have to wait until it's full enough to justify the trip.
 You may have to make stops at other resorts and hotels along the way, which can easily double the time it will take you to get to Playa del Carmen.
 To take one of these authorized taxis, go to any of the TTC kiosks located around the terminal and buy a ticket, or just step out of the arrival hall and you will get many offers.
 The price usually works out to about 18 usd per person.

-Mexican bus company Riviera operates a direct bus service between Cancun airport and Playa del Carmen.
-Tickets are 65 pesos (about 7 usd) each way, either way.
-It leaves from outside the main arrival hall at the airport.
-Just before you exit the terminal, there is a Riviera counter where you buy the ticket.
+Mexican bus company ADO operates a direct bus service between Cancun airport and Playa del Carmen.
+Tickets are about 10USD each way, either way.
+Most flights from the US arrive in Terminal 3 and the easiest way is to walk straight out of the airport, ignoring all options for transport inside and all persons wanting to sell you those options, then turn right after the exit doors and walk to the ADO bus stand and buy your ticket there.
 In Playa del Carmen the bus works out of the main bus terminal on 5th Avenue and Juarez.

 This is the bus schedule (subject to change on short or no notice):

 Cancun airport - Playa

 10:30, 11:45, 12:45, 13:45, 14:45, 15:45, 16:45, 17:45, 18:45, 19:45, 20:45